coodoo/finegrid/README.md

 		</p>
 	</div>

-You assigne different sizes to the div element accroding to media query result.
+You assign different sizes to the div element according to media query result.

-Here's another example, you tell the div elemnent to hide when on mobile phone:
+Here's another example, you tell the div element to hide when on mobile phone:

 	<div class="small-0 medium-6 large-9 columns">
 		<p>